1. Parenting

 Black Hawk parents are those who cross the line from a mere excess of zeal to clearly unethical behaviour, like writing their children's poems or essays, or even drawing a picture for a competition.

-In chess tournaments, some parents position themselves strategically so that they can clearly see the child's moves and send alerts through SMSes!
-Of course, the child is made to hide the cell and keep it in silent mode.
+In chess tournaments, some parents position themselves strategically so they can clearly see their child's moves and send alerts through SMSes!
+Of course, the child is made to hide the cellphone and put it in silent mode.
 These perfectly qualify as Black Hawk parents!

 Lawnmower parents

 The term lawnmower parents describes parents who seek to mow down all obstacles, real or otherwise, that lie ahead of their children.
-Such an attitude is a sure recipe for disaster in the long term.
+This attitude makes children totally helpless and overdependent on their parents.

-• Believe in the growing maturity of their children, can understand their feelings and teach them how to regulate them.
+• Believe in their child's growing maturity, understand their feelings, and show how to regulate them.

-• Do not attempt to solve their children's problems, but help them find appropriate means to solve those.
+• Avoid solving their children's problems; rather, they help them find appropriate ways to solve problems.

-• Relish age-appropriate independent thinking in children as a sign of growth.
+• Appreciate and encourage age-appropriate independent thinking in children as a sign of growth.

-How does all this reflect on children?
-Experts say that children of authoritative parents have higher self-esteem and a lower fear of facing the world.
+How does it all reflect on children?
+Experts say that children raised in the authoritative parenting style have higher self-esteem and a lower fear of facing the world.
 And of course, they retain a healthy relationship with their parents throughout their lives.

 Last updated on October 24, 2025